 What follows is a story about the boys discovering their individual personalities, the pressures they face to succeed, and the way their relationship evolves with their father.
 Produced by Anil Kapoor and Anand Tucker, all 12 episodes of Selection Day are a lesson in good storytelling and even better direction.

 13. Little Things

 Little Things was not really a Netflix original, but the streaming service later bought the franchise.
-You have three seasons of the show to watch and third installment is on the way.
-The show is based on the lives of a couple, Kavya (Mithila Palkar) and Dhruv (Dhruv Sehgal), who live together in Mumbai.
+You have three seasons of the TV show available to watch on Netflix.
+It is based on the lives of a young, unmarried couple — Kavya (Mithila Palkar) and Dhruv (Dhruv Sehgal) — who live together in Mumbai.
 As its name suggests, Little Things follows the daily lives of the couple and tracks their relationship over the years.

 What’s great about this Indian series is that it’s very light-hearted, yet relevant and relatable.
 One ends up finding a lot of “little things” in common with the couple.
 It’s almost like a relationship mirror for young couples still struggling to find their footing in the world.
 If a quick and feel-good watch is what you’re after, Little Things will give you just that.

 14. Lust Stories